-LDAP is available only on OpenStage 60/80 phones and on OpenStage 40 phones on OpenStage 15/20/40/60/80.
+LDAP is available on OpenStage 15/20/40/60/80.

 The LDAP template is an ASCII text file that uses an allocation list to assign directory server attributes to input and output fields on an LDAP client.
 The LDAP template must be modified correctly for successful communication between the directory server and the LDAP client.